WayneDW/WayneDW.github.io/_posts/2021-06-01-Lyapunov-Poincare.md

 ## How to identify the Poincare constant

 Despite the appealing formulation, identifying the best constant $C>0$ is in general not easy.
-In this blog, we will show a popular method for determining a crude estimate of such a constant.
+In this blog, we will show a method for determining a crude estimate of such a constant.